The Hot 5 & 7 Transcription Project

 No limit to Louis imagination as he plays as fast as he can think.

-Textbook arranging of the time.
-One of the best arrangements as artistic Alix Hill prods Louis' musical intellect to a lucid example of his powers of thematic development.
+Textbook arranging of the time at a blazing tempo.
+One of the best arrangements as artistic Alex Hill prods Louis' musical intellect to a lucid example of his powers of thematic development.
 Impetuous trumpet.

-14 Save it Pretty Mama [Don Redman] - Dec 5th1928 - 'save it pretty mama' = a request to save sexual favours for a particular man.
+60 Save it Pretty Mama [Don Redman, Paul Denniker, Joe Davis] - Dec 5th 1928.
+F - bpm 110. - 'save it pretty mama' = a request to save sexual favours for a particular man.

 An Eastern flavour from Redman.